ZentaChain/Zentachain/README.md

 *The vision of Zentalk is to utilize this very technology to bring worldwide secure 24/7 live communication and data exchange to the* *masses.
 Without a central authority communication can run in between the active network Zentanodes, increasing the networks coverage with* *every joining user.
 As long as there are at least two active users in the Zentamesh-Network, communication can occur without the need for an* *internet or telephone service provider.*

 *The Zentameshnet has self healing properties that contribute to the ability to achieve censorship* *resistance.
-Self-healing means if a Zentanode connection is blocked or disabled, the Zentamesh-network can* *patch and rerouted around the losted Zentanodes.
+Self-healing means if a Zentanode connection is blocked or disabled, the Zentamesh-network* can patch and reroute around the lost Zentanodes.
 The data is redirected and the network is still functional.*
 *Zentamesh-network can be applied to both wired and wireless networks, as well as the Zentalk will* *establish the Zentameshed WLAN (Wireless Local Access Network).
 This MWLAN is achieved through* *the use of a Zentanodes Meshed WiFi.
-This will be required for offline communication owver Zentalk.*
+This will be required for offline communication using Zentalk.*

 ##### Zentalk & Hyperboria
 *Zentachain looks to address issues of privacy and online security through a decentralized*